 (2) Embodied language

-‘Embodied language’ theories assume conceptual representations of words are grounded in the perceptual and motor systems responsible for performing associated actions.
-For example, comprehending the word 'punch' might necessarily involve the hand/arm sensorimotor system, as might comprehending the word 'hammer'.
+‘Embodied language’ theories assume the meanings of words are grounded in the perceptual and motor systems responsible for performing actions.
+For example, comprehending the word 'punch' necessarily involves the hand/arm sensorimotor system, as might comprehending the word 'hammer'.

 Past tense generation of regular (watch-watched) and irregular (catch-caught) verbs is central to theoretical models of inflectional morphology.

 I am a Research Fellow in the Parenting and Family Support Centre.
-My interest is in the broad impact of quality parenting on important developmental outcomes for children, and the use of the evidence-based parenting program, Triple P, as a means of experimentally testing this issue.
-I am also interested in the parenting experiences of special groups of parents, particularly those parents who are separated from their children for large periods of time due to the nature of their work commitments (e.g., parents working as FIFO or DIDO workers in the mining industry, parents in the defence force), and how this information can be used to design consumer-responsive interventions for such parents.
+My interest is in the broad impact of quality parenting on important developmental outcomes for children (e.g., emotion competence, reading development, school readiness), and the use of the evidence-based parenting program, Triple P, as a means of experimentally testing this issue.
+I am also interested in the parenting experiences of special groups of parents, particularly those parents who are separated from their children for large periods of time due to the nature of their work commitments (e.g., parents working as FIFO or DIDO workers, parents in the defence force), and how this information can be used to design consumer-responsive interventions for such parents.

 My main focus is the psychology of environmental sustainability.
 I’m interested in understanding the determinants of pro-environmental decisions and developing evidence-based strategies for promoting more sustainable behaviours.
 My current research includes projects investigating how to communicate effectively about climate change, understanding public responses to alternative water sources, the role of norms in influencing pro-environmental behaviour, and promoting workplace pro-environmental behaviour.